 6) Explore the Ahar Cenotaphs

 Even the resting place of the Royals is a place to behold.
-The Ahar cenotaphs is a serene and a scenic set of monuments that commemorate the various members of the House of Mewars.
+The Ahar cenotaphs are a serene and scenic set of monuments that commemorate the various members of the House of Mewars.
 The stunning Chhatris with their intricate ceilings are well worth a visit.
 The place is 2 km outside Udaipur.